tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/购买指南/购买方式_intl_en.md

 To make a purchase, you need to verify your identity first.
 For more information, please see [Identity Verification Guide](https://intl.cloud.tencent.com/document/product/378/3629).

 ## Purchasing at Official Website
-1. Log in at the [purchase page](https://buy.cloud.tencent.com/cdb), select various configuration items based on your actual needs, confirm that everything is correct, and click **Buy Now**.
+1. Log in and go to the [purchase page](https://buy.cloud.tencent.com/cdb), select various configuration items based on your actual needs, confirm that everything is correct, and click **Buy Now**.
  - **Billing mode**:
     - If the request volume of your business may fluctuate greatly and instantaneously, we recommend you choose pay-as-you-go billing.
  - **Region**: select the region where your TencentDB for MySQL instance is deployed.
 Tencent Cloud services in different regions cannot communicate with each other over the private network.
 Region cannot be modified after purchase.